Bealby/grandpas-pocket-watch-shop/README.md

-- On the confirmation booking page a 'BACK TO MY PROFILE' button will be displayed which will redirect them to their `My Profile` page informing the user of their appointment booking which they are able to remove or edit.
+- On the confirmation booking page a 'BACK TO MY PROFILE' button will be displayed which will redirect them to their `My Profile` page informing the user of their appointment bookings which they are able to remove or edit.

 - For smaller devices the 2 columns will collapse into one column with the appointment form positioned at